The Yellow Press: a mini-biography of the Sugar King

 His son Adolph fought a duel (1884) with the owner of the San Francisco Chronicle, Michael de Young (wounded, Adolph acquitted), for editorializing against the sugar industry, printing the accusation that its labor amounted to slavery.
 According to his method, Claus then bought the SF Call—and, with the goal of dwarfing the Chronicle building, constructed an eighteen-story tower, featuring a restaurant “in the clouds”.
 Also innovative was its earthquake resistant design.
 (The building sustained fire damage, but did not collapse, during the 1906 quake.)

 After his death on December 26, 1908, Spreckels’s will was contested by his older sons.
 Adolph and John D. had been disinherited on their father’s representation that his gifts to them were an advance on their legacy.

 The estate, estimated at Claus’s death to have been worth 30 to 40 million dollars (formidable for the time…but Spreckels had not reached the Rockefeller class of magnate), was reduced by October 4th of 1910, the day of the court’s ruling, to five million, this to be divided evenly among offspring Adolph, John, Rudolph, Claus Augustus, and Emma.

 Having his sugar interests in Cuba, Spreckels had opposed Cuban independence.
 William Randolph Hearst, proprietor of the SF Examiner, was enthusiastically pro-war.
-Below are samples of the Spreckels/Hearst feud, as reported by The Salt Lake Herald, and a yellow press reference from the Call.
+Below, a sampling from the Spreckels/Hearst feud, as reported by The Salt Lake Herald, and a yellow press reference from the Call.